How To Journal For Therapy And Health

 Medically reviewed by Nikki Ciletti, M.Ed, LPC

-Updated April 29, 2024by BetterHelp Editorial Team
+Updated November 19, 2024by BetterHelp Editorial Team

 Journaling, or the process of recording one’s thoughts, feelings, and experiences for personal benefit, can take many different forms and be used for many different things.
 For instance, some people may keep a gratitude journal to create a regular practice of giving thanks, and some people may keep a daily journal recounting the highlights from their days to help them reflect on experiences and have a record to look back on.

-Journaling can also be used in therapy, and one form of therapy that has been found to have a range of benefits is expressive writing, which involves writing about traumatic events.
+Journaling can also be used for therapy, and one form of therapy that has been found to have a range of benefits is expressive writing, which involves writing about traumatic events.
 In this article, we’ll explore more about expressive writing and the mental and physical health benefits it can bring.

 Getty